gyups/johnwilliams/pages/principal_characters.md

 ---
 layout: page
 title: The Principal Characters
-permalink: /naval_chronicle/
+permalink: /principal_characters/
 ---

 __HMS *Danae* (formerly *La Vaillant*)__

 __Jackson__
 Captain of the foretop and native of Liverpool.
 A mutineer.
 According to the *Naval Chronicle*, Jackson was the secretary to Richard Parker, the principal mutineer at the Nore in 1797.
+He was never captured.

 __John Williams__
 The 29-year-old Bostonian who, according to him, lived a considerable portion of his life in France or working with Frenchmen.
 It is confirmed by both accounts of the mutiny and the records of displayed on this website that Williams could read and write in French, and was familiar with French bureaucracy and law.
 He may have been a Channel Islander, but that is never proposed by any contemporary commentator on the mutiny or modern historian.